DataDog/integrations-core/docker_daemon/README.md

 ## Further Reading

-To get a better idea of how (or why) to integrate your docker daemon with Datadog, check out our [series of blog posts](https://www.datadoghq.com/blog/the-docker-monitoring-problem/).
+To get a better idea of how (or why) to integrate your docker daemon with Datadog, check out our [series of blog posts](https://www.datadoghq.com/blog/the-docker-monitoring-problem/) about it.